tidepool-org/uploader/README.md

 # Tidepool Uploader

-These notes were updated on Monday, August 4, 2014.
+These notes were updated on Thursday, October 2, 2014.

+_This code is currently out of date.
+We are waiting for approval from one manufacturer so that the private work we've been doing can be made public.
+Please check back in a few days for updates._

 This is a Chrome App that acts as an uploader client for Tidepool.
 It is intended to allow you to plug devices into the USB port and automatically load the data stored on it up to the Tidepool cloud.